prebid/prebid.github.io/dev-docs/modules/idLibrary.md

 In the idLibrary module, the persistant id is fetched from the page and synced with the user ids as follows:

-1. Check for a valid configurations
+1. Check for a valid 'idLibrary' configuration
-1. If the configuration defines `target`, get the element with the named id
+1. If the configuration defines `target`, get the HTML element with the named id
-   1. If a valid entry (ex. email) exists in the target element, MD5 hash the value and get the user ids from user id module and post data to the configured url
+   1. If a valid ID entry (e.g. email) exists in the target element, we're good, go on to step 5.
-   1. If no valid value is found, add an observer/listener on the element
+   1. Otherwise if no valid value is found, add a listener on the element
-       1. once the observer/listener finds a valid value, the value is MD5 hashed
+       1. Once the listener finds a valid value, go on to step 5.
-       1. used ids are posted along side the resulting MD5 hash to the url provided
-       1. listener is removed from the input element
-1. Else, check if an input element of type text/input has a valid email
+1. Else, scan the values of all text and input elements on the page.
+If one of them has a valid persistent ID value, we found it.
+Go on to step 5.
-   1. If the input listener gets a valid email, it is MD5 hashed
-      1. used ids are posted along side the resulting MD5 hash to the url provided
-      1. listener is removed from the input element.
-   1. The mutation observer is called on every page reload and changes on the input element.
-Once the mutation observer finds a valid value in the body of the page, the hashed MD5 value and user ids are posted to url provided and mutation observer is disconnected from the body.
-      1. If email is not found, add a listener on the input element and mutation observer on the body of the page
+1. Else, scan the whole body tag for a valid persistent ID value.
+If one is found go on to step 5.
+1. If a valid persistent ID value has been found, then MD5 hash it, combine it with user IDs from the user ID module and POST to the specified endpoint.

 ![Image of IDLibrary](/assets/images/dev-docs/IDlib.png)

 ## Configuration:

+{: .table .table-bordered .table-striped }
 | Param  | Required | Description |
 | --- | --- | --- |
 | url | yes | The url endpoint is used to post the MD5 hasheds|